Youth Ministries

 Acolytes

 Young men, ages 7 and above, are invited to serve God in the Altar and assist in the Liturgical services of our Church.
 Holy Spirit acolytes have annual instructional and social events with our Fr.
-Michael and our sacristan, William Valavanis.
+James and our sacristan, William Valavanis.
 The young men are divided into three service groups that rotate each Sunday.
 Please contact the Church Office if you would like to serve God in the Altar and assist Fr.
-Michael.
+James.

 Orthodox Christian Fellowship of Rochester